Hood (Marvel Comics): "Dark Reign"

 Loki then takes him and Madame Masque to Cuba and presents the Norn Stones to him, which brings back his powers.
-The Hood and Madame Masque return and learn from John King that Doctor Jonas Harrow and the rest of the gang have found about his deal with Norman Osborn and made their own.
+The Hood and Masque return and learn from King that Doctor Jonas Harrow and the rest of the gang have found about his deal with Osborn and made their own.
 Already, the Hood finds out that his gang has surrendered themselves to Osborn.
-Hood and Madame Masque make a call to Norman Osborn, who asks why Hood did not keep his gang in line.
-Hood responds by telling Norman Osborn that Loki is helping him regain his powers, and asks what to do about Jonas Harrow.
+Hood and Masque make a call to Osborn who asks why Hood did not keep his gang in line.
+The Hood responds by telling Osborn that Loki is helping him regain his powers, and asks what to do about Jonas Harrow.
 Some minutes later on the Helicarrier, the Hood's gang is waiting for Harrow to arrive.
 The reason why is for the Hood to blast off his head.
 He then berates his gang for spurning his generosity.
 The Wrecker snaps back by telling the Hood that he did not tell them that they were working for Osborn.
-The Hood corrects him that he did not want his gang to be under Norman Osborn's thumb, so they are in fact his freelance agents.
-Now, they have to work with Norman Osborn and do what he says.
+The Hood corrects him that he did not want his gang to be under Osborn's thumb, so they are in fact his freelance agents.
+Now, they have to work with Osborn and do what he says.
 They have to kill everyone who was involved in Luke Cage's escape including the New Avengers.
-However, Norman Osborn wants Spider-Man alive.
+However, Osborn wants Spider-Man alive.